ABDIEL m BiblicalMeans

 "lord".
 The name belonged to a 7th-century Breton saint, and Breton settlers introduced it to England after the Norman Conquest.
 It became rare after the 14th century, but was later revived as a feminine name, perhaps because of similarity to the Middle English word

 joise "to rejoice".
-This given name also formed the basis for a surname, as in the case of the Irish novelist James Joyce (1882-1941).
+This given name also became a surname, as in the case of the Irish novelist James Joyce (1882-1941).

-JUDICAËL m French, BretonFrench form of the Old Breton name
+Judicaël m French, BretonFrench form of the Old Breton name

 Iudicael, derived from the elements

-iudd "lord, prince" and
+iudd "lord" and

 hael "generous".
 This was the name of a 7th-century Breton king, also regarded as a saint.

-KENANIAH m BiblicalMeans
+Kenaniah m BiblicalMeans

-"YAHWEH establishes" in Hebrew.
+יָהּ (yah) referring to the Hebrew God.
 This was the name of two minor Old Testament characters.

-"chief lord" in Gaelic.
-This was the name of a 6th-century saint from Glasgow.
+kunos).
+This was the name of a 6th-century saint from the Kingdom of Strathclyde.
+He is the patron saint of Glasgow.

-KHODADAD m PersianMeans
+Khodadad m PersianMeans

 "God given" from Persian

-خدا (khoda) meaning "god, lord" and
+خدا (khodā) meaning "god, lord" and

-داد (dad) meaning "gave".
+داد (dād) meaning "gave".

-KIMIKO f JapaneseFrom Japanese
+Kimiko f JapaneseFrom Japanese

 貴 (ki) meaning "valuable" with